ChristophReich1996/ECG_Classification/README.md

 The cleaned data of the challenge (also coming from [2]) as well as the publically available PhysioNet [2] samples can be downloaded [here](https://studtudarmstadtde-my.sharepoint.com/:u:/g/personal/christoph_reich_stud_tu-darmstadt_de/Ebl-lX1RfsFLjLWNfdmOaFMBczbye6m_vOYjbhhvFHd7Lg?e=XxcvzV).

+The Icentia11k dataset [3] used for pretraining can be downloaded [here](https://academictorrents.com/details/af04abfe9a3c96b30e5dd029eb185e19a7055272).

 ## References

 ```bibtex